orphu/mcdungeon-docs/configuration.rst

 **number**
    The number of items used in the trap.

 Example: A TNT trap, weight 10.
-One one will be used in the dispenser.
+Only one will appear in the dispenser.

 .. code::